sergeych/boss-serialization-kt/README.md

 kotlinx.serialization module for [BOSS](https://kb.universablockchain.com/boss_serialization_protocol/307) space-effective typed binary format used in most Universa and [iCodici](https://icodici.com) products and other places.

-Note that it is based on experimental API of the kotlinx serialization that could be changed, so it is expermiental.
+Note that it is based on experimental API of the kotlinx serialization that could be changed, so it is also experimental.

 ## Usage notes

-As for now, you should build linrary and install it into your project.
+As for now, you should build the jar and install it into your project.
+Will be pushed to maven as it will hit stable beta stage.

 ## Deserialization